Making Music With Your Web Browser

 recordButton.addEventListener('click', record);

-All that this code does is start the MediaRecorder when the user clicks record, and stop it when the user clicks stop, and make the buttons only usable when needed.
+All that this code does is start the MediaRecorder when the user clicks record, stop it when the user clicks stop, and make the buttons only usable when needed.

 The recorder will now work but the UI won't be updated, to do this we'll have to make a function to handle the Blob created by the MediaRecorder.